 It's important to take the time to eat three healthy meals a day.
 Try to consume more fruit and vegetables.
 Cut down on your caffeine and alcohol intake and drink more water instead.
 Here are some resources to help you learn about eating well.

-- RBdigital Magazines has titles for making delicious and nutritious food including Better Nutrition and Cook's Illustrated.
+- OverDrive has magazines on delicious and nutritious food including Better Nutrition and Vegan Food & Living.

 - Kanopy offers instructional evideos like Cooking and Children...
 A Learning Activity and The Everyday Gourmet: Making Healthy Food Taste Great series.

-If you find you're sitting a lot, try to remember to regularly stand up and move around.
+If you find you're sitting a lot, try to remember to stand up and move around regularly.
 Use your muscles.
-Develop a personal workout that's best for you.
+Develop a personal workout.
 Aim to increase your heart rate for 30 minutes a day.
 Here are some resources to help you get moving.

-- Hoopla has a variety of evideo dance workouts (like Doonya, the Bollywood Dance Workout and Richard Simmons: Sweatin’ to the Oldies series) as well as Pilates, yoga and other exercises you can do at home.
+- Hoopla has a variety of evideo dance workouts (like Doonya, the Bollywood Dance Workout and Richard Simmons: Sweatin’ to the Oldies series) as well as evideos on Pilates, yoga and other exercises.

-- PressReader has emagazines in English and other languages, including Men’s Health Australia, Greece, Mexico, etc. in addition to Men’s Health USA and other fitness magazines.
+- PressReader has similar magazines in both English and other languages, including not only Men’s Health USA but also Men’s Health Australia, Greece, Mexico, etc.

-If you can, aim for a balanced lifestyle.
+Aim for a balanced lifestyle.
 Try to identify things that help you move towards physical and mental health and things that don’t.
 Be sensitive to changes of attitude and mood.
-Take deep breaths, stretch or meditate.
+Take deep breaths, stretch and meditate.
 Practice mindfulness.
-Remember to include yourself on the list of people you are taking care of.
+Include yourself on the list of people you are taking care of.
 Here are some ways to do this.

-- Lynda.com, an elearning resource, offers courses like Balancing Work and Life and Mindfulness Practices and parts of courses like Breathing Properly and Strengthen your Brain Through Meditation.
+- Lynda.com, an elearning resource, offers courses like Balancing Work and Life and Mindfulness Practices and short videos (parts of courses) like Breathing Properly and Strengthen your Brain Through Meditation.

-- O'Reilly for Public Libraries has streaming ebooks like The Power of Having Fun and What Makes Work Meaningful – Or Meaningless.
+- O'Reilly Learning has streaming ebooks like The Power of Having Fun and What Makes Work Meaningful -- Or Meaningless.

 - OverDrive has eaudiobooks like The Oxygen Advantage, 8 Keys to Practicing Mindfulness, and many books on meditation.

-How to: Use keywords like "breathing", "meditation" or "mindfulness".
-Filter your results by picking audiobooks.
-You can further refine your results under the Subject filter by choosing Self-improvement or Health & Fitness.
+How to: Search with keywords like "breathing," "meditation" or "mindfulness."
+Filter results by selecting Audiobooks (on the left).
+Further filter by selecting the subjects Self-improvement or Health & Fitness.

 Get the sleep you need.
 Establish a relaxing bedtime routine: read a book, meditate, do something enjoyable.
 A good sleeping routine is most successful if you go to bed and get up at the same time every day.
 These resources are great for finding out about the importance of sleep as well as how to sleep better.

-- O'Reilly for Public Libraries has ebooks on why sleep is so important, such as Why Sleep Is a Strategic Resource and chapters on sleep in books like Smarter, Sharper Thinking.
+- O'Reilly Learning has ebooks on why sleep is so important, such as Why Sleep Is a Strategic Resource and chapters on sleep in books like Smarter, Sharper Thinking.

-How to: Search with the keyword "sleep" or "insomnia".
-Focus the search results by selecting on Subjects, then on Sleep (or Insomnia).
+How to: Search with the keyword "sleep" or "insomnia."
 Results are distributed under the headings Magazines, Academic Journals, etc.

 Set aside time every day to unwind and do something relaxing.
 Learn a new skill or start a hobby.
 Take breaks from watching, reading or listening to the news.
 Hearing about the pandemic repeatedly can be upsetting.
 Here are some other things to focus on for a while.

-- Lynda.com offers a variety of design courses like Design a Comic Book and Improve your Drawing; as well as music instruction like Play the Guitar, Write a Song and Vocal Lessons.
+- Lynda.com offers a variety of design courses like Design a Comic Book and Improve your Drawing Skills; as well as music instruction like Play the Guitar, Write a Song and Vocal Lessons.

-How to: Enter the keywords "guitar”" or "piano" in the search box and select video titles or subjects from the menu that drops down as you type.
+How to: Enter the keywords "guitar”" or "piano" in the search box.
+Select video titles from the results that drop down as you type.

-- Gale Courses has instructional online courses like Drawing for the Absolute Beginner, Instant Italian, American Sign Language and Mystery Writing.
+- Gale Courses has instructional online courses like Drawing for the Absolute Beginner, Instant Italian, Discover Sign Language and Mystery Writing.
 Courses start on specific dates.

 - Mango Languages helps you learn a language online, like Latin American Spanish, Japanese, Dzongkha, Scottish Gaelic, or Pirate.

-How to: Select one of six most popular languages on the Mango Languages homepage or select on See All under Pick a Language to see all 74 language courses.
+How to: Select one of the six most popular languages on the Mango Languages homepage or select See All under Pick a Language to see all 74 language courses.

 - Naxos Music Library and Naxos Music Library Jazz have streaming music for relaxation, in addition to the classical and jazz music.

-How to: Enter the keyword "relaxation" in the search box.
+How to: Enter "relaxation" in the Keyword Search box.

-- For more ways to unwind and do something relaxing, take a look at our blog post, 38 Ways to Use the Library from Home.
+- For some additional ways to unwind and do something relaxing, take a look at our blog post, 38 Ways to Use the Library from Home.